 We’ve all done it.
-Let a “few minutes” checking out the latest news or your social media feed turn into an afternoon.
+Let a “few minutes” on social media turn into an afternoon.

 What makes it so hard to focus?

-For starters, your conscious mind – the one’s that’s reading this article – isn’t a good multi-tasker.
+For starters, your conscious mind isn’t a good multi-tasker.
 In fact, it’s only capable of focusing on a single task at a time.
 That’s why a “few minutes” of intentional distraction here and there can turn into lots of wasted time, missed deadlines, reduced productivity, or failing to reach important goals.

-Most of the time, distraction though is intentional.
+Most of the time, distraction is intentional.
 We seek out the unnecessary distraction because it’s more enjoyable than work.
 It’s a matter of the mind not being conditioned to dial in and focus.
 We’ve trained the mind to choose the easier route.
 We put off work because we fear failure, or we let the dread of completing a task stand in our way.

-So our mind says, “Fine, let’s not do it in the first place.”
+The mind has learned to say, “Fine, let’s not do it in the first place.”